-A new version of our Royal Mahogany for a richer, vibrant red-dark brown color.
-It has a more alkalized taste than the regular Royal Mahogany, yet it is not as alkalized as the black cocoas.
-This hi-fat powder is ideal for ice creams, puddings, dark cake mixes, chocolate drinks, or just anything with a rich chocolate taste, and you will simply love the taste and the color.
+Our Royal Mahogany cocoa has a rich, vibrant red-dark brown color.
+It has a more alkalized taste than the regular Mahogany, yet it is not as alkalized as the black cocoas.
+This high-fat powder is ideal for ice creams, puddings, dark cake mixes, chocolate drinks, or just anything with a rich chocolate taste, and you will simply love the taste and the color.

 ORIGIN: Dominican Republic

 Coriander is a favorite spice around the world.
 The floral, cool and smooth flavor is perfect with meat, lentils/beans, sausages, pickles, curries, soups and even teas and some desserts.
 Its lovely aroma dissipates faster than most spices after grinding… so use it fresh!

 MEDICINAL:Used as a stomach soother for both adults and

 colicky babies.
 It is generally beneficial to the nervous

 Cubeb berries are a “red” alternative to black pepper.
 They are bitter, peppery, and pungent, with traces of camphor and nutmeg in their aroma.
 They go well with meat, cheese and vegetable dishes.

 MEDICINAL: Considered a carminative, diuretic, expectorant, stimulant, and antiseptic.
 Cubeb Berry has been shown to be effective in easing the symptoms of chronic bronchitis.